AxlAlm/BobsGames_RelationalDatabase/README.md

 - add more questions
 - add some price information
 - add some tables for storing real time information from distribution services
+- add information about distribution services fees. .e.g how much does steam take per purchase?

 ## Some thoughts